-Imagine if every time you debited an entry from your checkbook, you rounded up to the nearest dollar.
+Imagine rounding up to the nearest dollar every time you debit an entry from your chequebook.
 How much money would you find in your account to spend at the end of the year?
 This kind of overestimation creates slack in your budget and gives you peace of mind knowing that you’ve got a few coins tucked away for a rainy day.

-Having a safety net in your budget is especially important when you’re expanding your business.
+It depends.
+Having a safety net in your budget can come in quite handy while you’re expanding your business.
 Whether you’re building a new office or bidding on a new contract, slightly overestimating costs protects you against shortages and unforeseen expenses.
 A little slack in your budget could allow you to hire a new employee or upgrade your company equipment, making you more competitive in your field.

 You never know when an added expense might pop up in the day-to-day life of your business.
-If you include a little slack in your budget, at the end of the year, you could reward your employees, pay down debt, or throw a nice holiday party with the surplus.
+If you include a little slack in your budget, at the end of the year, you could treat your employees to a well-deserved bonus, pay down debt, or put smiles on everyone’s faces by throwing a nice holiday party with the surplus.

 Would you like to lower the chances that your business runs out of money before it reaches sustainable profits?
 To do that, you need to build a cushion into your business’s budget.